'A place for everything and everything in its place.'

 So, how do you store digital money?

-What's a wallet?
+What's a crypto wallet?

 Wallets are to cryptocurrencies what accounts are to traditional currencies: they keep track of your dealings in digital money and make transactions possible.